 Tuition and Fees are basic costs for your educational program at a specific institution.

-Compare your award letters, from the schools you are considering.
+Compare your award letters from the schools you are considering.
 If you are receiving any other awards that are not listed on the award letter you need to inform the FAO.
 If the school requires additional action, be sure to follow their directions.
-If you have any questions do not hesitate to call the financial aid office, they are there to help.
-Don’t feel overwhelmed, this is a lot to absorb and there are numerous resources to help you navigate your financial aid package.
+If you have any questions, do not hesitate to call the financial aid office, they are there to help.
+Don’t feel overwhelmed, this is a lot to absorb and there are numerous resources to help you navigate your financial aid award letter.